christina-ho/Airbnb-consumer-surplus/README.md

 # Airbnb's Consumer Surplus

-Capstone Project for New York University's Center for Data Science: Introduction to Data Science
+Capstone Project for New York University's Stern School of Business (MBA): Data Science for Business Analytics

 ## Directory Structure
 `Code` contains code used in this project